Walter N. Vernou

 Vice Admiral Walter Newhall Vernou (10 February 1878 – 23 May 1955) was a career officer in the United States Navy who served during the Spanish–American War, World War I and World War II.

 Biography

 Early life

-Walter Newhall Vernou was born at Fort Larned, Pawnee County, Kansas, on 10 February 1878, son of Colonel Alexander Vernou of the United States Army and a veteran of the American Civil War, and Mrs. (Lucy Lewis) Vernou.
+Vernou was born at Fort Larned, Pawnee County, Kansas, on 10 February 1878, son of Colonel Charles Alexander Vernou of the United States Army and a veteran of the American Civil War, and Lucy Mary (Lewis) Vernou.
 He received his early education from Post Schools at Fort Clark and Fort Ringgold, Texas; Rush's School in Philadelphia, Pennsylvania; Seeley's Academy, San Antonio, Texas; and Webster's and Detroit High School, in Detroit, Michigan.

 Naval Academy and Spanish–American War

 Vernou was appointed as a Naval Cadet from 12th Congressional District of Michigan and entered the United States Naval Academy in September 1897.
 While a Naval Cadet he was detached from the Naval Academy during the Spanish–American War in 1898 for active duty aboard the cruiser USS Newark, and later the gunboat USS Peoria.
 The Newark participated in the naval blockade of Cuba during the summer of 1898 and bombarded coastal targets.